 Fever in children: When to see a doctor

-When children have a fever, it is usually caused by a harmless .
-But many parents start to worry if their child's temperature starts rising.
-Knowing what to look out for can help them decide whether to take their child to the doctor.
+Most children with a fever have a harmless infection.
+But many parents start to worry if their child develops a high temperature.
+Knowing what to look out for can help you decide whether to take your child to the doctor.

-If a child has a fever, parents often wonder whether it could be something serious, whether they should go to the doctor or whether they should use medication to lower the fever.
-Generally speaking, if you feel unsure and worried, it's better to see a doctor.
-Simply calling the doctor’s practice may already be enough because you might get the answers you need over the telephone.
+If a child has a fever, parents often wonder whether it could be something serious, whether they should take their child to the doctor, or whether they should try to lower the fever.
+Generally speaking, if you feel unsure and worried, it's better to seek medical advice.
+Simply calling the doctor’s practice will often already give you the answers you need.

+The child's body temperature alone usually isn't enough to know whether you should take them to see a doctor.
+Other factors are often more important.
 For instance, many common children's illnesses cause a typical rash as well as fever.
-If your child has typical symptoms of a more serious illness, it's a good idea to go to the doctor.
-It's also advisable to seek medical advice if the fever stays high, comes and goes in waves or if the child's health declines despite treatment.
-And it can be a good idea to see a doctor if the child has a febrile seizure.
+If your child has such symptoms, it's a good idea to go to the doctor after calling ahead first.
+It is also important to seek medical advice if the fever stays high or if the child's health declines further.
+If a child has a febrile seizure for the first time, you should take them to see a doctor immediately afterwards or call an ambulance.